 Where to Buy Jalapeños

-Jalapeños are one of the most common chili pepper varieties found in U.S. grocery stores.
-Look in the produce section among a display of chili peppers, which you can usually find with the bell peppers.
+Jalapeños are one of the most common chile pepper varieties found in U.S. grocery stores.
+Look in the produce section among a display of chile peppers, which you can usually find with the bell peppers.
 Generally harvested when they're between two and four inches in length, fresh jalapeños should be bright green, firm, and smooth with the stem still tightly attached.
 White striations near the stem end can indicate a hotter pepper.
 As they age, they may start to turn darker green and then red, with a slightly shriveled appearance.
 Avoid peppers that appear mushy or with a loose or missing stem.

 You can purchase smoked and dried whole jalapeños, called chipotles; crushed or ground dried jalapeños; canned chipotles in adobo sauce; and jars of pickled jalapeños at Mexican grocers or in the Mexican foods section of most grocery stores.
 They're also available fresh at farmers' markets, where you may find less common varieties, and from bulk retailers and online grocery services.
 You could also consider growing your own jalapeños at home if you have a warm location with all-day direct sun.